tyler-g/purrrf/README.md

 // you can also at any time get the time difference between any two known events
 // The second parameter is the reference point.
 Thus if first event occurred before the second, a negative value will be returned purrrf.getTimeDiff('someEventNameEnd', 'someEventNameStart');
+50 // returns the time difference in ms between 'someEventNameEnd' and 'someEventNameStart'

 // you can pull the event map at any time which contains all collected data on every event pushed to the master list purrrf.getMap(); // returns object map.
 The keys of this object are event names.
 Thus note if you pushed the same event name to the master list, the latter will override the former.